lolecat/lolecat/README.md

 ## What I do

 I build infrastructure that works reliably, even if it takes longer to get there.
 After 6 years managing systems for 60,000+ users at a large French university, I learned that understanding the fundamentals isn't optional.
-When things break at 3 AM, you need to actually know how your stack works.
+When things break at 3 AM (and they will), you need to actually know how your stack works.

-**My approach:**
-- Simple solutions over clever ones.
-If I can't explain it clearly, it's probably overengineered.
-- Test thoroughly, deploy confidently.
-I'd rather spend time validating than firefighting.
-- Automation is great, but only after understanding what you're automating.
+That’s why I always favor simple, well-tested solutions over clever ones, and only automate what I fully understand.

-- AI is a powerful assistant, but I read and understand everything before implementing it.
-No blind copy-paste.
+🤖 **My take on AI :** I treat it as a powerful and helpful assistant, not a magic wand: I need to read, understand, and validate everything.
+No blind copy-paste here.

+**Current focus:**
+- Kubernetes orchestration and container management
+- Infrastructure as Code with Terraform and Ansible
+- GitOps workflows (Git as source of truth, not as a suggestion)
+- Azure cloud services and OpenStack
+- Making legacy systems coexist with modern infrastructure

 **How I work:**
 - **Fundamentals first:** I need to understand how things work under the hood.
 Documentation isn't optional.
 - **Simple beats clever:** The best solution is the one the next person can understand and maintain.
-- **Tested before deployed:** If I wouldn't trust it in production at 2 AM, it's not ready.
+- **Test before deploy:** If I wouldn't trust it in production at 2 AM, it's not ready.
-- **Honest about limitations:** If I don't know something, I'll say so.
+- **Honest about my limitations:** If I don't know something, I'll say so.
 Then learn it properly.

-**Current focus:**
-- Kubernetes orchestration
-- Azure cloud services
-- Infrastructure as Code with Terraform
-- GitOps workflows (Git as source of truth, not as a suggestion)
-- Making legacy systems play nice with modern infrastructure

 ## Recent work